 Director Independence.
 Our Board undertook a review of the independence of each director.
 Based on information provided by each director concerning his or her background, employment, and affiliations, our Board has determined that the Board meets all independence standards under the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
 The Board has affirmatively determined that the following directors are "independent" as defined in the listing standards of Nasdaq: Sherman K. Edmiston III, Michael J. Gade, Andrew R. Heyer, Steven J. Heyer and Starlette B. Johnson.
-In making these determinations, our Board considered the current and prior relationships that each non-employee director has with our Company and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and the transactions involving them described in the section in this proxy statement titled "Certain Relationships and Related Party Transactions."
+In making these determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and the transactions involving them described in the section in this proxy statement titled "Certain Relationships and Related Party Transactions."